pguyot/arm-runner-action/README.md

 Use `systemd-nspawn` instead of chroot to run commands.
 Default is to use chroot.

+#### `rootpartition`

+Index (starting with 1) of the root partition.
+Default is 2, which is suitable for Raspberry Pi.
+NVIDIA Jetson images require 1.
+This is the partition that is resized with `image_additional_mb` option.

+#### `bootpartition`

+Index (starting with 1) of the boot partition which gets mounted at /boot.
+Default is 1, which is suitable for Raspberry Pi.
+If the value is empty, the partition is not mounted.

 #### `shell`

 Path to shell or shell name to run the commands in.
 Defaults to /bin/sh.